Piotr Całbecki

-Piotr Franciszek Całbecki (born 4 October 1967 in Toruń, Poland) is a Polish politician who is a current Member of Kuyavian-Pomeranian Regional Assembly and Kuyavian-Pomeranian Voivodeship Marshal.
-He was Toruń City Councillors between 1998-2002.
+Piotr Franciszek Całbecki (born 4 October 1967 in Toruń, Poland) is a Polish politician who is a current member of Kuyavian-Pomeranian Regional Assembly and Kuyavian-Pomeranian Voivodeship Marshal.
+He was part of the Toruń City Councillors between 1998-2002.

-In 1998 Polish local election he was elected to Toruń City Council.
-Council elected him as member of city executive board.
+In 1998 Polish local election, he was elected to the Toruń City Council as a member of the city's executive board.

-In 2002 Polish local election he joined the Regional Assembly II term representing the 4th district.
+In 2002 Polish local election, he joined the Regional Assembly II term representing the 4th district.
 He polled 3,908 votes and was first on the POPiS list.

-In 2004 European Parliament election he was a candidate of Civic Platform from Kuyavian-Pomeranian constituency.
+In 2004 European Parliament election, he was a candidate of Civic Platform from Kuyavian-Pomeranian constituency.
 He polled 4,800 votes and was not elected.

-In 2006 local election he was elected again.
+In 2006 local election, he was elected again.
 He scored 22,985 votes, running on the Civic Platform list.
 Assembly III Term elected him as Voivodeship Marshal (Marszałek Województwa Kujawsko-Pomorskiego), chairperson of voivodeship executive board.

+Reelected in 2010 and elected again by assembly as Voivodeship Marshal.
+From 2012, alternate member of Polish national delegation in European Committee of the Regions.
+From 2024, full member of the delegation.
+Since February 21, 2025, chairman in Commission for Natural Resources in European Committee of the Regions.

+In 2014, elected again to assembly and for the third time chosen as Voivodeship Marshal.
+From 2015 since 2023, member of presidential National Development Council.

+In 2018, reelected to assembly and fourth time elected as Voivodeship Marshal.
+From 2018, also member of Joint Commission of the Government and Local Government.

+In 2024, again elected as a voivodeship councilor.
+On May 9, 2024, for the fifth time, councilors entrusted him with remaining the marshal.